KateChukwusom/Conceptual-data-pipeline/README.md

 # Conceptual-data-pipeline
-This is a repository showing how a data pipeline is built to deliver solutions CONCEPTUALLY considering business requirements and tradeoffs, A project task by DE Mentorship Program, to help with understanding the fundamentals of data engineering, taught by Snr Data Engineeer Najeeb Sulaiman.
+This is a repository showing how a data pipeline is built to deliver solutions CONCEPTUALLY considering business requirements and tradeoffs, a project task by DE Mentorship Program, to help with understanding the fundamentals of Data Engineering, taught by Snr.
+Data Engineeer Najeeb Sulaiman.

 # Problem Statement
 As a Data Engineer at a telecom company called Beejan Technologies.
 Every day, thousands of customers complain about issues like poor network, incorrect billing, or bad customer service.
 These complaints come through different channels: social media, call center log files, SMS, and website forms.